-Share Class Distribution Policy Management Fee Sales charge# Institutional Accumulation or Annual Distribution 1.50% 5% Institutional II Accumulation or Annual Distribution 0.40% 5% Institutional III Accumulation or Annual Distribution N/A 5% Retail Accumulation or Annual Distribution 1.95% 5% Z Accumulation or Annual Distribution 1.50% 5% Z 2 Accumulation or Annual Distribution 1.20% 5%
+Share Class Distribution Policy Management Fee Sales charge# Z Accumulation or Annual Distribution 1.50% 5% Z 2 Accumulation or Annual Distribution 1.20% 5%

 ^{}calculated on the basis of the average daily net asset value from the prior day, adjusted for subscriptions and redemptions, of such Class.
 The Management Fee is payable monthly in arrears to the Investment Manager out of the assets of the Sub-Fund.